guybedford/es-module-shims/README.md

 * Only flat scopes are supported.

 ### Web Assembly
+* In order to Web Assembly to execute at the right time we need to use `new WebAssembly.Instance` but this has a 4KB size limit in Chrome and Firefox which will throw for larger binaries.
+There is no known workaround currently.
+Tracking in https://github.com/guybedford/es-module-shims/issues/1.
 * Exports are snapshotted on execution.
 Unexecuted circular dependencies will be snapshotted as empty imports.
 This matches the [current integration plans for Web Assembly](https://github.com/WebAssembly/esm-integration/).

 ## Inspiration